 This scholarship for incoming students provides tuition and a room and board stipend.

 The David C. Frederick Scholarship awards $12,500 to high-achieving sophomores who work full- or part-time to pay for their education so they can reduce their work hours to focus on academic pursuits.

 The David C. Frederick Public Service Internship Awards support students during unpaid summer internships at nonprofit organization or government agencies across the United States.
-Applications for this are closed.

 The G. Alec Stewart Student Achievement Award recognizes students who embody the Frederick Honors College's core values of academic achievement, intellectual curiosity and commitment to social good.
 It honors the College's beloved founding Dean, "Doc" Stewart, whose vision of excellence and inclusion still guides our philosophies.